Ksenofanex/written-pronunciation/README.md

 # written-pronunciation

+Altough you can view this project on the site, it's no longer active or maintained.
+It's been archived for future references.

+***

 An English written pronunciation site for Turkish hard of hearing and deaf people who can't listen to words's verbal pronunciation.

 ![alt text](https://i.imgur.com/XpJYj3J.png "Main Page Overview")